adnstsia/stellar_burgers/README.md

 Hello World!!
-It's a test-text for "sprint1/step1" brunch.
+It's a test-text for "main" brunch.